ohler55/slip-jet/README.md

 - does client instance need to keep track of subscription?
  - so that the error callback with subscription can return the correct instance?

-- jet-ack - simple instance with variables since it is only data
- - stream [string]
- - sequence [fixnum]
+- jet-ack-future
+ - Any = jetstream.PubAckFuture
- - duplicate [boolean]
+ - methods
+  - ok => channel, wrap to implement pop
+  - err => channel, wrap to implement pop
+  - msg => jet-msg, get info from nats.Msg
- - domain [string]
+ - test
+  - create test ack-future

 - client
  - as Publisher
-  - publish
+  + publish
-   - test with go subscriber
-   - need stream defined

   - publish-async (payload &optional subject &key timeout ...) => jet-ack-future
-   - payload can be octets, string, or msg
+   - need jet-ack-future
   - publish-pending () => fixnum
   - publish-complete () => channel
   - cleanup-publisher ()